Pavlo Klimkin: Policies as minister

 According to the AFP news agency, Klimkin's appointment "is seen as a step toward better [Ukrainian] relations with Russia."
 Also, according to NBC, Klimkin is "Committed to European integration [with Ukraine and] he has played a key role in negotiating the association and free trade agreements with the European Union, which Ukraine is expected to sign later [in June 2014]."

 On 29 Augustus 2019 Vadym Prystaiko replaced Klimkin as Foreign Minister of Ukraine.

 Personal life

 Klimkin was married to a fellow diplomat, Natalia, and has two sons.
-Natalia Klimkin holds the post of first secretary of the Embassy of Ukraine in the Netherlands and is responsible for policy issues and culture.
+Natalia Klimkina holds the post of first secretary of the Embassy of Ukraine in the Netherlands and is responsible for policy issues and culture.
 His second wife is Maryna Mykhaylenko, the daughter of a Russian Major General Yury Mykhaylenko.
 Beyond Russian and Ukrainian, Klimkin is fluent in English and German and has a basic knowledge of French and Spanish.
 He has the rank of Ambassador Extraordinary and Plenipotentiary of Ukraine.